 To be clear, this was not the Marshall Tucker Band of old, again: only lead singer Doug Gray is left.
-Toy Caldwell—like Gray, a Vietnam vet—died of a heart attack, Tommy Caldwell in a wreck.
-Jerry Eubanks, Paul Riddle, and George McCorkle are all alive but no longer associated with what, by 2003, was effectively a shell of itself.
+Toy Caldwell—like Gray, a Vietnam vet—died of a heart attack, Tommy Caldwell in a wreck, and George McCorkle of cancer.
+Jerry Eubanks and Paul Riddle are both alive but no longer associated with what, by 2003, was effectively a shell of itself.

 You could write off the incident as an embarrassing lapse of late-life judgment.
 Yet, because we’re talking about the South here, there’s more to the story than that.